 Use case: logo detection in press articles

 Lately, our help has been asked for a challenging object recognition project in a complex environment.
 Auxipress is a major media monitoring company working mainly for big brands and businesses.
-The company was looking for an effective and powerful recognition service to identify brands logos faster into press articles and TV shows.
+The company was looking for an effective and powerful recognition service to identify brand logos faster into press articles and TV shows.

 Our computer vision developers took this project step by step, digging always deeper in computer vision techniques until obtaining a satisfying accuracy in logo recognition.